House Surveyor Cost

 Building surveying encompasses a wide range of activities and responsibilities, therefore having the appropriate training and certifications is critical.

-No formal qualifications are required to call yourself a "surveyor" (everyone from land surveyors has used the term to double glaze salesmen).
-However, a chartered surveyor will have all the necessary qualifications and will be registered and regulated by the Royal Institution of Chartered Surveyors (RICS).
+Although no formal qualifications are legally required to call yourself a surveyor, a chartered surveyor will be registered and regulated by the Royal Institution of Chartered Surveyors (RICS).

 people shaking hands